Skip to main content

 Within each grade-level pod, dedicated collaboration spaces create opportunities for student engagement outside of the traditional classroom.
 The grade level pods also follow the site’s natural topography, creating unique views to the tree canopy beyond from all classrooms.
 The material palette sets a calming environment for learning, bringing the outside in through wood tones and limestone accents.

-Interior railings, wall coverings, and a natural color palette connect playfully to nature.
+The building’s lower level is clad in Texas limestone, giving a solid visual base to the wood masses and folded metal roof panes above.
+Interior railings, wall coverings, and a natural color palette all connect playfully to nature.
 Abstracted leaf perforated railings and nooks provide unique experiences for students.

-The building is used as a learning tool for sustainability.
-Rainwater is collected in large cisterns visible to students and used in lessons on conservation.
-Water cisterns are used to irrigate the site.
+The school building itself is used as an active learning tool for sustainability.
+Rainwater is collected in large cisterns visible to all students and is used in lessons on the importance of conservation.
+Water cisterns are also used to irrigate the site.
+In addition to rainwater collection, a geothermal ground source heat pump system was used for both heating and cooling of the campus to provide an energy-efficient and environmentally friendly way to regulate the temperature of the building.

 Hear from the team on the design approach to the new elementary school.